RonyBubnovsky/RonyBubnovsky/README.md

 ## About Me

 I'm a full-stack developer dedicated to building scalable and performant web applications.
+I'm currently finishing my B.Sc. in Software Engineering and actively seeking a junior full-stack development position.
 With a strong background in designing, developing, and deploying end-to-end solutions, I bring ideas to life using modern technologies and best practices.
 I have a passion for automating workflows and improving processes to ensure robust, maintainable, and efficient applications.

 **📫 Contact Me:** [rony.bubnovsky@gmail.com](mailto:rony.bubnovsky@gmail.com)